 Schools and all childcare providers were asked to provide care for a limited number of children - children who are vulnerable, and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home.

-This addendum of the Child Protection and Safeguarding policy contains details of our individual safeguarding arrangements.
+This addendum of the St Thomas and St Anne’s CE Primary School Child Protection and Safeguarding policy contains details of our individual safeguarding arrangements.
 We will follow updated Government advice and regularly review as and when necessary.

 Key contacts